The power and practice of impact networks: Lessons from food systems transformation

 During the event, Fellows had an opportunity to showcase their food systems actions and give guests a look at their personal journeys.
 They invited guests to make the experience their own by asking questions, giving feedback, and even joining in as collaborators.

 “I am collaborating with two other Fellows to make school meals more nutritious for children.
-We want indigenous foods like cassava, omena, and traditional vegetables included in school feeding programmes because these foods tend to be more nutritionally dense and are better adapted to adverse weather conditions including droughts,” said Sylvia Kuria, an organic farmer who joined the Fellowship’s second cohort of Fellows in 2022.
+We want indigenous foods like cassava, omena, and traditional vegetables included in school feeding programmes because these foods are more nutritionally dense and better adapted to adverse weather conditions,” said Sylvia Kuria, an organic farmer who joined the Fellowship in 2022.

 Kenya Food Fellows Auleria Apopo (left) and Sylvia Kuria (centre) take guests through their food system action which addresses childhood malnutrition.

-Robert Shumari, who is also an African Food Fellow from the third cohort, showcased his efforts to diversify nutrition and livelihoods in arid Kajiado County, where he is running aquaculture learning hubs to teach the pastoralist Maasai community how to rear fish.
+Robert Shumari, who is also an African Food Fellow, showcased his efforts to diversify nutrition and livelihoods in arid Kajiado County, where he is running aquaculture learning hubs to teach the pastoralist Maasai community how to rear fish.

 Kenya Food Fellow Apollo Karugah contributes to discussions at the festival.